-The seminar “Let’s Match ?!” which took place on October 25, 26 and 27th, was of great importance for the circulation of ideas, information and knowledge exchange among young people.
+The seminar “Let’s Combine?!” which took place on October 25, 26 and 27th, was of great importance for the circulation of ideas, information and knowledge exchange among young people.

 60 young people with different experiences were able to enhance their voices leading to debates about their subjectivities and specificities such as being black, peripheral and LGBTI + in society and with a gender perspective.